opensearch-project/opensearch-cli/docs/dev/rfc/rfc.md

 ODFE Command line interface can be installed in following ways

-1. Install `odfe-cli` Using Docker Image
+1. Install `opensearch-cli` Using Docker Image
 2. Install `odfe-cli` on Linux
 3. Install `odfe-cli` on macOS
 4. Install `odfe-cli` on Windows